hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 1. On the <b>Region</b> tab, select a <b>Current Compute Region</b>.

-2. Click to open the Instances window.
+2. Click b to open the Instances window.

 3. Find the Instance you want to edit, and click <b>Edit Instance</b>.